 Jim Sayer: Would it be lights…or a vibrating seat or steering wheel?

-Randy Atkins: Next week the system will get a real-life road test, involving about 3-thousand vehicles in Michigan.
+Randy Atkins: The system will get a real-life road test in about a year.
 With the National Academy of Engineering, Randy Atkins, WTOP News.